benko/ocp4-lab-deployment/README.md

     (the above are all qualified with ``cluster_name``.``parent_domain``)
 7. Run the ``site.yml`` playbook.
 8. Get coffee.
-9. Read the rest of the document (and submit any issues).
+9. Read the rest of the document, particularly the section on Nexus configuration (and submit any issues).

 ## Topology